ruairiconway/portfolio/README.md

 ## Points of Interest
 - Implementation of useState, useContext, and useEffect hooks, as well as a custom hook for watching browser width.
 - Use of Styled Components.
+- When clicking on the background, the site color will randomize.
+Combination of global styles, from Styled Components, and CSS variables.
 - Contact form handled using Formspree.

 ## To dos